I rent out a number of properties. Do I have to file a tax return?

 Profit from properties that satisfy the three qualifying tests for Furnished Holiday Let is taxed following the rental business (property income) calculation rules.
 In addition to that the property must be located in the UK or European Economic Area (EEA) and commercially let.

 Furnished Holiday Lets are treated as trades for tax purposes and therefore have some tax advantages over other lettings.

 Profit/loss from that kind of letting is worked out separately from any other rental business to make sure that the special advantages are restricted to the Furnished Holiday Lets that meet the qualifying tests.

 What is Rent-a-room relief?

-If a landlord is letting out a room to a tenant in his home (i.e. his only or main residence) a special relief is available.
+If a landlord is letting out a room to a tenant in their home (i.e. their only or main residence) a special relief is available.
 Note here that the landlord and tenant will be living in the same property, so the tenant is a ‘lodger’ of the landlord’.

 If the tenant pays the landlord a rent of say, £50 a week, this is strictly chargeable to tax as property income.
 However, where gross rents are not more than £4,250 a year, rent-a-room relief can apply and the rental income is exempt from tax.

 Are there any special rules for non-resident landlords?